Rogue planet: Direct imaging

 The first iPMOs were discovered in the early 2000s via direct imaging inside young star-forming regions.
 These iPMOs found via direct imaging formed probably like stars (sometimes called sub-brown dwarf).
 There might be iPMOs that form like a planet, which are then ejected.
-These objects will however be kinematically different from their natal star-forming region, should not be surrounded by a circumstellar disk and have high metallicity.
+These objects will, however, be kinematically different from their natal star-forming region, should not be surrounded by a circumstellar disk and have high metallicity.
 None of the iPMOs found inside young star-forming regions show a high velocity compared to their star-forming region.
-For old iPMOs the cold WISE J0830+2837 shows a V_{tan} of about 100 km/s, which is high, but still consistent with formation in our galaxy.
+For old iPMOs the cold WISE J0830+2837 shows a V_{tan} (tangential velocity) of about 100 km/s, which is high, but still consistent with formation in our galaxy.
 For WISE 1534–1043 one alternative scenario explains this object as an ejected exoplanet due to its high V_{tan} of about 200 km/s, but its color suggests it is an old metal-poor brown dwarf.
 Most astronomers studying massive iPMOs believe that they represent the low-mass end of the star-formation process.

 Astronomers have used the Herschel Space Observatory and the Very Large Telescope to observe a very young free-floating planetary-mass object, OTS 44, and demonstrate that the processes characterizing the canonical star-like mode of formation apply to isolated objects down to a few Jupiter masses.
 Herschel far-infrared observations have shown that OTS 44 is surrounded by a disk of at least 10 Earth masses and thus could eventually form a large satellite system.
 Spectroscopic observations of OTS 44 with the SINFONI spectrograph at the Very Large Telescope have revealed that the disk is actively accreting matter, similar to the disks of young stars.